JAGallardo1992/HDRB_model/README.md

 Gallardo, J. A., de la Llera, J. C., Restrepo, J. I., & Chen, M. (2023).
 A numerical model for non-linear shear behavior of high damping rubber bearings. _Engineering Structures_, 289, 116234. https://doi.org/10.1016/j.engstruct.2023.116234

 Comments, suggestions, and recommended amendments can be sent to jogallardo@uc.cl

+Note: The OpenSees code of the _uniaxialMaterial_ and the implementation of the multi-axial model will be uploaded soon.